 Ensure that those who occupy the areas of special flood hazard assume responsibility for their actions.

 In order to accomplish its purposes, this chapter includes methods and provisions for:

-Controlling filling, grading, dredging and other development which may increase flood damage.
+Controlling filling, grading, dredging, and other development which may increase flood damage; and